beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 Compares contents of an archive file with contents on the filesystem.
 Archive should be filename of a compressed tar file, relative to the test case file (e.g., `001-test-case-input-files.tar.gz`).

+### compare-file

+*filename,contents*

+Compares contents of the file with expected contents.

+Argument `contents` is optional.
+If it contains a string that is enclosed in `//`, this string is used as a regex pattern, otherwise contents of the file have to be the same as the string (in this case, trailing whitespaces are ignored).

 ### prepare-server-database

 *(ignored)*